 Step 4: Transport Safe

-- Keep foods the proper temperature by using thermal containers and cold packs.
+- Keep foods at the proper temperature by using thermal containers and cold packs.

-Play it safe—to reduce the risk for food poisoning, separate meat, poultry, fish and eggs from other foods.
-According to the Centers for Disease Control and Prevention, 85% of all foodborne illness could be prevented if people handled food properly.
+Play it safe — to reduce the risk for food poisoning, separate raw meat, poultry, fish and eggs from ready-to-eat foods and follow the above steps for handling food properly.

 Find a Nutrition Expert